NixOS/rfcs/rfcs/0148-pipe-operator.md

 Additionally, it also has "pipe-backward" `<|` and `>>`/`<<` for forwards and backwards function composition.
 `<|` is equivalent to function application, however its lower binding order allows removing parentheses:
 `g (f a)` = `g <| f a`.
 All these operators have the same precedence and are left-associative.
+F#'s `<|` being left-associative strongly reduces its power of usage, this can be considered a mistake/compromise/collateral in the language design.
+All other discussed variants of `<|` in other languages are right-associative.

 Elm has the same operators as F#.